GoogleCloudPlatform/snapshot-debugger/docs/SCHEMA.md

 ## cdbg/debuggees

 This node contains information about the debuggees themselves.
+Upon startup the agent computes a consistent debuggee ID, and `registers` itself in the DB.
+It does this by first checking if an entry already exists for the given ID.
+If it does the agent simply updates the by writing the `registrationTimeUnixMsec` to the current time, otherwise it writes out the full debuggee details.

+It is also the responsibility of the agent to keep the `lastUpdateTimeUnixMsec` field up to date by refreshing it at least once per hour while the agent is running.
+The Snapshot Debugger CLI uses this value to determine which debuggees are active.

 ### Debuggee Entity

 The debuggee entity is fully documented in protobuf form [here][debuggee_entity].
 The data in the Firebase DB is in JSON format, which protobuf maps to as described [here][json_mapping].

-Of particular note it is up to the agent to keep the `lastUpdateTimeUnixMsec` field up to date by refreshing it at least once per hour.
-The Snapshot Debugger CLI uses this value to determine which debuggees are active.

 ## cdbg/breakpoints